LipSurf/plugins/docs/dynamic-matching.md

 Use `#` in your `match` string to match numerals or ordinals including ones that are spelled-out (ie. <span class="voice-cmd">four-thousand</span>)

-Let's write a plugin that opens x tab for y minutes so that we can limit it's time wasting-ness.
-This might be useful if we need to check facebook but don't want to get sucked into the feed for too long.
+Let's write a plugin that opens a tab with URL x for y minutes so that we can limit it's time wasting-ness.
+This might be useful if we need to check Facebook but don't want to get sucked into the feed for too long.

 <<< @/docs/assets/AntiProcrastination.ts{13}